lbeckman314/demonic-server/README.md

 # demo

 A fake terminal cleans up user input and sends it to the server.
 The server then parses the input, and if it matches a predefined command, spawns a child process of that command/program.
+I really liked the ability to try out haskell interactively [here](https://www.haskell.org/) and [here](https://tryhaskell.org/), so this is something like that.

 ![demo screenshot](demo.png)